🇦🇺 Australia

 Visa Pathways for Recreation Officers

 VETASSESS (Vocational Education and Training Assessment Services) is the assessing authority for Recreation Officers.
-They evaluate whether your qualifications and work experience meet Australian standards for the occupation.
-The assessment is mandatory for all visa applications and typically takes 8–12 weeks from lodgement to outcome.
+Assessment evaluates whether your qualifications and work experience meet Australian standards for the role.
+You must demonstrate competency in program design, staff management, budget administration, and community engagement relevant to recreation coordination.

 Practitioner Note